catchupTJC/catchuptjc.github.io/_posts/2020-09-12-(SG)The Two Cities in Revelation (1).md

 speaker: prchinaunquek
 ---

+Summary:
+To complete a project, you need to have zeal in your heart to do so.
+If you have no fire burning in you, it is impossible for you to complete this work.
+Majority of people start off with fire in their hearts but this fire and intensity is limited.
+Shortly when he meets with a setback, the intensity diminishes.
+As a result, human zeal brings disappointment.
+But the zeal of God is always hot and the power is infinite.
+It is impossible for you to complete the work on human zeal.
+With the zeal of God, the work will be completed.
+As a church, we are still a work-in-progress.
+In this process, have we already started to lose hope in the promises of God?
+Have our zeal died down?
+Have our hearts turned dull?

 There are two cities recorded in Revelation - Babylon and the holy city, New Jerusalem.

 Read Revelation 21:1-2;